The total number of connected wearable devices worldwide is expected to exceed 1.1 billion by 2022.

 - 20% of companies use them for employee time management

-The “Bring Your Own Wearables” initiative is becoming a widespread phenomenon across companies.
-54% of them support this model, while 40% of those questioned plan to do so in the future.
+54% of companies support this model, while 40% of those questioned plan to do so in the future.

-Servicefutures correctly observes that workplaces of today are getting increasingly diverse – and, while that in itself is a positive trend, the variety of different generations and profiles all have differing, sometimes mutually exclusive ideas on how a workplace should be.
+Servicefutures observes that workplaces of today are getting increasingly diverse – and, while that in itself is a positive trend, the variety of different generations and profiles all have differing, sometimes mutually exclusive ideas on how a workplace should be.

 Businesses should not, therefore, insist on a one-size-fits-all policy but evaluate the context of every wearable amenity for each employee.

 Human resources departments can use wearables to identify the ways in which employees spend their time in certain parts of the company and how to change their experience for the better.

 Customer Wearable Tech Use For Boosting User Experience